Uehwan/VisionForPedestrian/README.md

     --num_output 1 \
     --context_length 0.5
 ```
-You can run the following to reproduce the results reported in our manuscript.
+You can run the following to retrieve the evaluation results reported in our manuscript.
 ```bash
 python plot_results.py
 ```